 Anaplastic thyroid cancer genetic abnormalities are rapidly becoming well identified following the human genome project and the cancer genome project.

-- Anaplastic thyroid cancer and its variants more commonly reveal RAS mutations or PAX8/PPAR gamma rearrangements.
-But importantly, these mutations can be found in benign hurthle cell tumors as well.
+- Anaplastic thyroid cancer and its variants commonly reveal RAS mutations or PAX8/PPAR gamma rearrangements.
+But importantly, these mutations can be found in benign hurthle cell and other thyroid tumors as well.